Given their differences, choosing between Google Cloud Platform (GCP) and Thunder Compute should be easy:

 Setup Complexity and Developer Experience

-Thunder Compute gets rid of that friction.
+Thunder Compute gets rid of that friction, spinning up an instance is this simple:

 And here's a look at GCP setup:

 The difference in developer experience is night and day.
-We've optimized every step of the process because we know your time is better spent building models than fighting with infrastructure.
+We've optimized every step of the process because we know your time is better spent building models than fighting infrastructure.

 Performance and Scalability Features